Ferrero SpA: History

+As of April 2024, Fortune Magazine reported that Ferraro was the world's second largest chocolate company, after American company Mars Inc..
+In its 2025 financial statements released February 2026, the company reported 48,697 employees worldwide, and 36 manufacturing plants.
+The company also reported that it produced 1.5 million tons of food in 2025.

+In March 2026, the company announced a corporate restructuring to support its sweet packaged foods businesses, to go into effect on September 1, 2026.
+Ferrero executive chairman Giovanni Ferrero was announced as president of Ferrero International S.A., and two new roles were created reporting to him: Alessandro Nervegna was named CEO of Ferrero Core, a newly established business unit including the company's Confectionery; Biscuits and Bakery; and Better-For-You businesses, and Ferrero CEO Lapo Civiletti was named president of Ferrero Ice Cream and WK Kellogg Co.

+In April 2026, the European Commission conducted unannounced antitrust inspections at Ferrero's premises in order to investigate possible violations of Article 101 and Article 102 TFEU.
+The investigation concerns potentially illegal market segmentation by Ferrero through restrictions on cross-border trade and multi-country purchases within the European single market.
+According to the Commission, the inspections took place in two EU member states.

+Also in 2026, the company launched Nutella Peanut, its first new Nutella flavor since 1964.

 2022 salmonella outbreak

 On 6 April 2022, the European Food Safety Authority (EFSA) and the European Centre for Disease Prevention and Control (ECDC) began investigating a "rapidly evolving" outbreak of salmonella linked to Kinder Surprise chocolate eggs.
 The outbreak affected European countries, with products being recalled "as a precautionary step".
 Products were also recalled in Canada and the US.

 On 8 April, Belgian authorities ordered the closure of a Kinder chocolate factory in Arlon suspected to be behind the outbreak.
 On 12 April, the EFSA and the ECDC published a rapid outbreak assessment on a multi-country outbreak of monophasic salmonella typhimurium linked to chocolate products made at the Belgian factory.
-The report found that in December 2021, salmonella was detected in a buttermilk tank at the Belgian establishment during the manufacturer's own checks, and the chocolate products were distributed across Europe and globally.
+The report found that in December 2021, salmonella was detected in a buttermilk tank at the Belgian establishment during the manufacturer's own checks.
+The company implemented some hygiene measures and increased sampling and testing of the products and the processing environment.
+After negative salmonella testing, it then distributed the chocolate products across Europe and globally.

 As of 8 April 2022, 150 cases had been reported in ten European countries including Belgium, France, Germany, Ireland, Luxembourg, the Netherlands, Norway, Spain, Sweden, and the United Kingdom.